 How computers destroy the health of your spine and back

 An inactive lifestyle includes sitting at a desk for a significant chunk of the day.
-So, if your day comprises of getting to work by sitting in a car or bus, sitting several hours in front of the screen, getting back home seated, spending the rest of your day watching TV or surfing the Internet while seated, can you imagine the effect it’ll have on your body?
+So, if your day comprises getting to work by sitting in a car or bus, sitting several hours in front of the screen, getting back home seated, or spending the rest of your day watching TV or surfing the Internet while seated, it can you imagine the effect it’ll have on your body?

 How computers destroy the health of your eyes

 Sitting for significant periods each day working or gaming on a computer may risk developing physical strain and overuse injuries.
 That goes for your eyes too.
-According to the American Academy of Orthopaedic Surgeons, signs and symptoms may include eye strain, including redness, a feeling of dryness and/or soreness, blurry vision, and headache.
+According to the American Academy of Orthopaedic Surgeons, signs and symptoms may include eye strain, redness, a feeling of dryness and soreness, blurry vision, and headache.
 Overexposure to screens can lead to poor eyesight as well.

 Other ways computers destroy your health

-Sitting at a desk all day can also impair the body’s ability to handle blood sugar.
+Sitting at a desk all day can impair the body’s ability to handle blood sugar.
 It can cause reduced sensitivity to the hormone insulin, which helps carry glucose from the blood into energy cells.
 Diabetes and obesity can further lead to many more diseases.

 And how do computers destroy your mental health?

-In addition, studies have been conducted on teens and young adults, and they have found more instances of depression, anxiety, and feelings of loneliness among those with more significant screen time.
+In addition, studies have been conducted on teens and young adults and found more instances of depression, anxiety, and feelings of loneliness among those with more significant screen time.

 So, how do you prevent computers from destroying your health?